AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/controlling-fixtures/changing-fixture-attributes.md

     fast, the fixture changes in larger steps.
 If you move the wheel slowly, the fixture moves in its smallest increment.

--   Holding down the \<Avo\> button while turning a wheel puts the wheel into "Fast" mode.
+-   Holding down the <Keys.HardKey>Avo</Keys.HardKey> button while turning a wheel puts the wheel into "Fast" mode.
 When in this mode, a single rotation of the wheel changes the attribute you are controlling over its full range.
-For example, if while moving the Pan wheel you hold down \<Avo\> the fixture will make a complete pan movement between end stops in one rotation of the wheel.
+For example, if while moving the Pan wheel you hold down <Keys.HardKey>Avo</Keys.HardKey> the fixture will make a complete pan movement between end stops in one rotation of the wheel.